vlonje20/dev-init-app/CICD-Integration.md

   - Select 'Build Now'

-# 3. Jenkins SonarQube Intergrations (Code Quality)
+# 3. Jenkins SonarQube Intergrations: (Code Quality)
   # On GitHub:
   - Make sure your SonarQube Server is running
   - Go to the Build Script (pom.xml) in the GitHub Repository